Welcome to Year 6 - Oak Class!

 Term Four - Pharaohs

-This term we are heading into the intense heat of the Egyptian desert to uncover lost tombs and discover what life and death would have been like thousands of years ago.
-Get your shovels and brushes ready as we unearth mummies, pyramids and more.
-We will study Howard Carter’s world famous excavations in the Valley of the Kings and venture into the ‘undisturbed’ tomb of Tutankhamun.
+This term we headed into the intense heat of the Egyptian desert to uncover lost tombs and discover what life and death would have been like thousands of years ago.
+We got our shovels and brushes ready as we unearthed mummies, pyramids and more.
+We studied Howard Carter’s world famous excavations in the Valley of the Kings and ventured into the ‘undisturbed’ tomb of Tutankhamun.

-Also this term will be mixing the arid desert with the post-apocalyptic landscape of Floodland, a superb tale of adventure, in a world inundated by water.
-Will Zoe ever be reunited with her family?
+Also this term will mixed the arid desert with the post-apocalyptic landscape of Floodland, a superb tale of adventure, in a world inundated by water.
+Was Zoe ever be reunited with her family?

 What did we learn about in Term Three? - Blood Heart